Definition & Disambiguation

 L4

-Emit structured security events at every decision point.
-Expose runtime metrics.
-Enable forensic replay and policy version comparison across deployments.
+Emit structured JSONL-compatible events at every decision point.
+Support forensic replay, explainability, governance evidence, and policy drift analysis.

 What Runtime Enforcement Looks Like

 A concrete example.
-An AI agent receives a retrieval result containing the following:
+An AI agent receives an untrusted input or retrieval result containing the following:

-Without a runtime security layer, this chunk enters the model's context window and may influence its next action.
-With an AISecOps retrieval sanitizer in place:
+Without a runtime control plane, this content can enter the model's context window and influence planning.
+With AISecOps local / edge enforcement and prompt inspection in place:

 Where to Go From Here

 This page defines the problem.
-The rest of this site provides the framework, reference architecture, open-source implementations, and enterprise adoption guidance to address it.
+The rest of this site provides the current AISecOps framework, reference architecture, open-source AISecOps Interceptor v1.0.0 implementation, and enterprise adoption guidance to address it.

 If you are building or deploying agentic AI systems today, the threat model page is the right next stop.
-If you are evaluating governance requirements for enterprise deployment, start with the reference architecture.
+If you are evaluating governance requirements for enterprise deployment, start with the reference architecture, runtime forensics, and the whitepaper.

 V